Lake Drummond: Formation

+History

 The precise time of the Great Dismal Swamp's discovery and settlement is not known, but archaeological evidence indicates human occupation began nearly 13,000 years ago.
 By 1650, few Native Americans remained in the area, and European settlers showed little interest in the swamp.

-In 1665, William Drummond, a future governor of North Carolina, found the lake which now bears his name.
+The lake was named for William Drummond, a future governor of North Carolina, who found the lake in 1666 during a hunting trip from which he was the sole survivor.

 Several centuries of exploitation and logging reduced the swamp to about 50% of its original size.
 It was common practice for merchant ships of the time to fill up water casks with the dark-stained water from Lake Drummond.
-With its high tannin content, the water stayed fresher longer on trans-Atlantic voyages than water from other sources.
+With its high tannin content, the water stayed fresh longer on trans-Atlantic Ocean voyages than water from other sources.

+Wildlife refuge

 Lake Drummond and much of the Great Dismal Swamp are within the bounds of the Great Dismal Swamp National Wildlife Refuge, officially established through the Dismal Swamp Act of 1974.
 The refuge includes almost 107000 acre of forest wetlands.
 North Carolina established a state park to protect another portion of the swamp.
 Dismal Swamp State Park protects 22 mi2 of forested wetland.

 Due to relatively low pH levels caused by the leaching of acidic materials from surrounding peat soils, the lake has a relatively low level of nutrients.
 A few species of fish are present, including crappie, bowfin, and longnose gar.